mrobinet/Documentation/smartapp-developers-guide/preferences-and-settings.rst

     preferences {
         section("paragraph") {
-            paragraph "This us how you can make a paragraph element" paragraph image: "https://s3.amazonaws.com/smartapp-icons/Convenience/Cat-Convenience.png",
+            paragraph "This is how you can make a paragraph element" paragraph image: "https://s3.amazonaws.com/smartapp-icons/Convenience/Cat-Convenience.png",
                       title: "paragraph title",
                       required: true,